zacstewart/zacstewart.github.io/_posts/2015-04-28-document-classification-with-scikit-learn.md

+---
+layout: post
-# Document Classification with scikit-learn
+title: "Document Classification with scikit-learn"
+---

 Document classification is a fundamental machine learning task.
 It is used for all kinds of applications, like filtering spam, routing support request to the